Alvinagustus/gensyn/CODEASSIST-GUIDE.md

 ```
 ssh -L 3001:localhost:3001 -L 8000:localhost:8000 -L 8008:localhost:8008 root@ipvps
 ```
-Change IPVPS with your VPS IP and login with your password and open the web http://localhost:3001
+Change IPVPS with your VPS IP and login with your password, this step is to make you can open the codeassist web you can leave it after login BUT DON'T CLOSE IT BEFORE YOUR FINISHED and open the web http://localhost:3001 then train your CODEASSIST.
+If you finished solving problems you can press CTRL+C on your VPS to Trigger Training

+**CONGRATULATIONS YOU ARE FINALLY A CODEASSIST TRAINER**